 Stressing bars shall not be nicked during storage.

-Transverse stressing units shall be supported well clear of the ground on timber supports and shall be protected from mud splatters and the corrosive effects of dust and chemicals.
+Transverse stressing units shall be stored well clear of the ground on timber supports and shall be protected from mud splatters and the corrosive effects of water, rain, dust and chemicals.

 6 Materials